seanslma/maki/DevOps/Terraform/Import.md

 https://dev.to/cloudskills/getting-started-with-terraform-on-azure-importing-existing-infrastructure-43fa

 - Manage pre-existing infrastructure by terraform
-- - Import manully created resources to be under the control of terraform configurations
+- Import manually created resources to be under the control of terraform configurations

 ## simple resource
 - create terraform code